LugnaPuckar/assignment3_scalable/README.md

 The new index file will be pushed to CodeCommit.
 The script will then print the URL of the website.
 Finally, it will ask you if you want to delete the stacks and the S3 bucket.

+# End result?
+Final result will be a static URL that you can go to, enter your details: name, email and message.

+The details will be saved in a DynamoDB table in AWS and your sendTO@email.com will receive a notification.

 # Feedback
 Is welcome and appreciated.
 Be nice!